-For those of you that have been following along with my blog, you’ll know that these pine cones have served well for many of my seasonal decor pieces.
-So, if you are able to gather a grainsack of them during autumn from your local farm or parkland, then I highly recommend saving them for your Christmas decor.
+For those of you that have been following along with my blog, you'll know that these pine cones have served well for many of my seasonal decor pieces.
+So, if you are able to gather a grain sack of them during autumn from your local farm or parkland, then I highly recommend saving them for your Christmas decor.
 Although you can buy pine cones at a craft store all year round, they are often fake and will cost more that what you will ever pay if you collect them yourself.
-Plus, nothing can recreate the woodsie fresh scent that only nature can provide.
+Plus, nothing can recreate the eco fresh scent that only nature can provide.

 The garland I made for my mantle was put together all in less than the time it takes to finish off a hot cuppa!
-All you need are pipecleaners or your ribbon of choice to fasten around the end of the cones, creating a small loop at the base.
-Thread twine or festive red and white string through your loops, and simply gather the cones together in an arrangment that you like best.
+All you need are pipe cleaners or your ribbon of choice to fasten around the end of the cones, creating a small loop at the base.
+Thread twine or festive red and white string through your loops, and simply gather the cones together in an arrangement that you like best.
 I added small branches of dried gypsophila between my cones, however magnolia leaves, red berries or fairy lights strewn throughout are wonderful additions too!

 Dried Orange Ornaments